Dimakoua/dailypick/content/blog/posts/2025-09-15-escape-the-meeting-maze-fun-fair-ways-to-choose-team-projects.md

 But what if we could transform this tedious chore into an exciting team activity?
 What if we could leverage the power of fun and fairness to make project selection a breeze?

 This week, we're diving into creative and effective strategies to make choosing team projects a positive and productive experience.
 We'll explore techniques that leverage randomness for fairness, encourage team participation, and minimize the dreaded "meeting maze" associated with these critical decisions.
+Want even more context?
+Pair these tips with our earlier primer on [Conquering Decision Fatigue](/blog/conquer-decision-fatigue-fun-fair-ways-to-choose-team-projects/) to keep stakeholders energized the whole sprint.

 ##  Beyond the Brainstorm:  Fun & Fair Project Selection Methods